Skip to content

 Special Education

-Dr. Sharlene A. Kiuhara has over 20 years of experience working with children and adolescents with high incidence disabilities, English language learners, elementary and secondary teachers, program specialists, and teacher candidates in higher education.
+Dr. Sharlene A. Kiuhara has over 20 years of experience working with children and adolescents who have high incidence disabilities and are English language learners, as well as with elementary and secondary school teachers, program specialists, and teacher candidates in higher education.
 After receiving her Ph.D. in Special Education from the University of Utah in 2009, she accepted a 2-year post-doctoral fellowship in Special Education at Peabody College, Vanderbilt University.
 Her research examines how argumentative writing can facilitate content learning for students with mild to moderate learning disabilities, particularly in mathematics literacy and mathematical reasoning.

 Christopher Nellum